rymo4/gunslinger/README.md

 # Gunslinger

-A solution for solving a puzzle game using learning techniques.
+A solution for solving a puzzle game using learning techniques, by [Ryder Moody](http://github.com/rymo4) and [Enrique Cruz](http://github.com/eac2192).

 ## The Rules